Dora Szabados

 Dora Szabados (born 20 May 2006) is a Hungarian rhythmic gymnast, member of the national group.

 Career

-In 2022 Dora was included into the national senior group, debuting at the World Cup in Pamplona, ending 7th in the All-Around and with 5 hoops and 6th with 3 ribbons and 2 balls.
+In 2022, Szabados was included into the national senior group, debuting at the World Cup in Pamplona, ending 7th in the All-Around and with 5 hoops and 6th with 3 ribbons and 2 balls.
 A week later the group competed in Portimão, taking 7th place in the All-Around and 6th in the two event finals.
-In June she competed at the 2022 European Championships in Tel Aviv, finishing 9th in teams, 8th in the All-Around, 11th in the 5 hoops final and 8th with 3 ribbons + 2 balls.
+In June, she competed at the 2022 European Championships in Tel Aviv, finishing 9th in teams, 8th in the All-Around, 11th in the 5 hoops final and 8th with 3 ribbons + 2 balls.
 In September Szabados took part in the World Championships in Sofia along Lujza Varga, Alexa Amina Meszaros, Lilla Jurca, Mandula Virag Meszaros and Monika Urban-Szabo and the individuals Fanni Pigniczki and Hanna Panna Wiesner, taking 16th place in the All-Around, 16th with 5 hoops and 15th with 3 ribbons + 2 balls.